Amateur Aurora Chasing for the Intermountain West – North America Webcam and Weather Stations

 Extreme coronal mass ejections (CMEs) are not seasonal and may be visible at any time of the year during periods of high sunspot or solar wind activity.

-VIII.
+VI.
 How to Use this Aurora Chasing Dashboard:

 1. Use the section titled "Forecast CME Arrival Times" to identify future likely arrival times of Coronal Mass ejection impacts.
 The HUXt and the SWPC ENLIL models, in conjunction with the SWPC Narrative Forecast is useful for identifying the expected arrival times of CME wave fronts.
 The HUXt and SWPC ENLIL are also useful for determining whether wavefronts will directly impact the Earth or will only be glancing blows.